jelitter/jauc/docs/user-stories.md

 - As an admin, I want to see the customer booking history so I can …

-- As an admin, I want to receive a notification when an order has been cancelled so I can free up the assigned vehicle

-- As an admin, I want to receive a notification when an order has been modified so I can do the necessary updates
+- As an admin, I want to receive order status notifications so I can do the appropriate action

-- As an admin, I want to receive a notification when an order has been completed so I can reassign the vehicle

-- As an admin, I want to receive a notification when an order has been paid so ….

 - As an admin, I want to run reports so I can have a better understanding on how the business is going